MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 ## Use lists

 [Rules](rules.md) define custom logic that automate business decisions.
 To help you define this logic, you can leverage any list in a rule.
-For example, you can create a list of email addresses which are considered to be risky, and a separate list for those which are considered to be safe.
+For example, you can create a list of email addresses you consider risky, and a separate list for those you consider safe.
 You can then configure a rule so that login attempts using an email on the *Risky Emails* list are rejected, while those using an email on the *Safe Emails* list are approved.

 ### Single and multiple-column lists